kailash-manasarovar/statement/docs/timeline/2024/january.md

 - It's getting difficult to perform simple tasks normally.
 I need extra effort for things I usually don't think about.
 - My mind is constantly filled with concerns about what's going on.
 - I now wonder if I was being spiked by something anxiety-forming at this time but perhaps the behavior of teachers, staff, and students at the conservatory during this period is enough to explain the anxiety I'm feeling.
 - This anxiety grows until, probably, June when I'm in Lourdes and then head back to the UK for a few weeks.
 From February to May it is overwhelming.
-It is still not nearly as bad as the anxiety I experienced after reporting child sexual abuse to the police, however.
+- It is still not nearly as bad as the anxiety I experienced after reporting child sexual abuse to the police, however.
+- And quite possibly the PTSD from sexual abuse in 1989, coincidentally plus bullying, was the worst of all.
 - Everything that's going on is extraordinarily evil and I can hardly believe it.
 - I often wonder how many others have been targets like me.
 Undoubtedly loads.
-- These people have a fine-tuned terror mechanism.
+- These people were running a finely-tuned terror mechanism.
-- I wonder as well how many of those targets ended up in prostitution or porn, and if they were targeted as minors, or if they ended up having nervous breakdowns or killing themselves.
+- I wonder how many of their targets were minors, and ended up in prostitution or porn, or whether they ended up having nervous breakdowns or killing themselves.
 - I can't help but think about Elaine, often.

 ## Dick pics from the choir master